 --display-name="Openlayer BigQuery Access"

-Grant the necessary BigQuery permissions to your service account:
+Grant the following roles to the new service account:

 gcloud projects add-iam-policy-binding $PROJECT_ID \